Single Blade Folding Knives

 With this Old Timer pocket knife, you'll feel the quality of tradition each time you hold it in your hands.
 When closed, the knife is under 3 inches, so it fits in your pocket without being cumbersome.
 After you've utilized the long clip point blade, you'll wonder how you ever lived without this Schrade Mighty Mite pocket knife.

 This tactical police pocket knife is off the charts when it comes to its cool factor.
 Not only is this knife extremely sharp and practical, but it also comes equipped with a M.A.G.I.C.
 Assisted Opening mechanism that will leave you in awe.
 With the flick of a thumb, the partially-serrated blade will literally spring into action.

 When facing off with nature in a critical situation, don't let your knife's response time & weight slow you down.
 Critical situations demand the K.O.
 Blur from Kershaw Knives.
 The patented Trac-Tec handle is coupled with Kershaw's SpeedSafe assisted opening system, making this knife ready exactly where and when you need it.

 Originally introduced in 1990, the Spyderco Endura line was one of the first lightweight, high-performance, assisted-open pocket knives ever developed.
 The Endura 4 features enhanced ergonomic design, a four-position clip (for versatile carry options), and a screw-together design.

-John P. from Idaho
+John P. from Richmond, VA